 There are other options as well.

-BTW: Travellr adds http:// before url with https:// see link in my first reply here. about 10 years ago
+BTW: Travellr adds http:// before url with https:// see link in my first reply here. over 10 years ago

 we caught a plane from KL to singapore, it was relatively cheap!
 Air asia .com..